JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 A "child" component can
 - respond to its parent component's instructions:
-    - questions: "My counter's state?
+    - requests: "My counter's state?
 Oh, it's 4"
-    - commands: "Ok.
+    - tells/commands: "Ok.
 I will increment my counter by 1"
 - notify a parent component of an event by "raising" a message (e.g. "Hey parent!
 I was clicked!")

 A component that has both "parent" and "child" capabilities